Law Offices of Joy Lee Barnhart

-Ms. Barnhart has been engaged in the practice of law since 1982.
-Her primary areas of practice include bankruptcy, both consumer and small business, and Estate Planning, Wills, Trusts, Probate and Guardianships.
+Joy Lee Barnhart has been engaged in the practice of law since 1982.
+Her practice includes both consumer and small business bankruptcy, as well as estate planning, wills, trusts, probate and guardianships.

 Filing for bankruptcy protection is not a step to be taken lightly.
 It will have a serious impact upon your life.
 Credit bureaus will report the fact of the filing for up to ten years after the date of the discharge.
 There can be repercussions in employment and housing.